turtlecoin/turtlecoin-api-docs-site/README.md

 ## Deployment

-This project includes `turtlecoin/turtlecoin-wiki` as a Git submodule.
-A commit to the `master` branch of `turtlecoin/turtlecoin-wiki` sends a webhook to a AWS lamda function.
-The AWS lambda function then triggers a CI run on the `turtle-master` branch of this project.
-The CI run fetches the latest `turtlecoin/turtlecoin-wiki` `master`, builds and deploys the site to Github pages.
-These steps can also be done manually.
+A commit to the `master` branch of `turtlecoin/turtlecoin-docs` auto builds this project, which deploys the latest docs content.